OctopusDeploy/docs/docs/deploying-applications/variables/sensitive-variables.md

 ## Configuring sensitive variables {#Sensitivevariables-Configuringsensitivevariables}

 Variables such as passwords or API keys can be marked as being **sensitive**.
+Just like non-sensitive variables they can [reference other variables](docs/deploying-applications/variables/binding-syntax.md#Bindingsyntax-Referencingvariablesinstepdefinitions) but be careful with any part of your sensitive variable that could [unintentionally be interpreted](docs/deploying-applications/variables/sensitive-variables.md#Sensitivevariables-Avoidingcommonmistakes-SubstituionSyntax) as an attempted substitution.

 ![](/docs/images/3048089/3277722.png "width=500")